Jesús González Ortega,

 The genera name from pene;

-plant form.
-The species name after Joseph Nelson Rose, early
+plant's form.
+The species name after Joseph Nelson Rose, an early

 20th century American botanist and authority on Apiaceae and